 1. What should be included in a coaching package?

 A coaching package should be such that your prospects can afford your services.
 A perfect coaching package should be able to sell itself.
 Here’s what your coaching package should include a short preamble stating the name of the package and the outcome your coachee should expect.
 You should also incorporate your core strength as a coach, coaching framework and methodologies, frequency of meetings, number of sessions, in-between sessions, terms and conditions, duration of the coaching program, add-ons if any, package price, payment options, signing up procedure, testimonials or case studies if any and a description of who your ideal client is.

-2. What are the benefits of coaching packages?
+2. What are the benefits of life coaching packages?

-Creating a coaching package is beneficial for a wide variety of reasons.
+Creating a life coaching package is beneficial for a wide variety of reasons.
 It helps your ideal clients find you with ease.
 Moreover, it gives your prospect an in-depth idea about your offerings and hence adds to its value.
-An organized and well-thought-out coaching package helps zero in on an appropriate price.
+Organized and well-thought-out life coaching packages help zero in on an appropriate price.